MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-version-release-history.md

 **Fixes**:

-- Support for organizations using federation and multi-factor authentication (MFA).
+- Users in organizations using federation and multi-factor authentication no longer get error 0x800704DC when they protect content.